Congratulations on your admission to Rutgers! Please accept your offer of admission by June 1, 2024.

 Rutgers–Camden: If your deferral has been granted, you must complete and submit a new application for undergraduate admissions, follow all instructions, and adhere to all deadlines.
 No new application fee is required.

-If the deferral is granted, and you adhere to the terms above, you will receive notification of admission by February 28 (first-year applicants) and April 15 (transfer applicants).
-You will need to accept your offer of admission by May 1.
+If the deferral is granted, and you adhere to the terms above, you will receive notification of admission by December 1 (spring applicants), February 28 (first-year fall applicants) and April 15 (fall transfer applicants).
+You will need to accept your offer of admission by December 7 (spring applicants) or June 1 (fall applicants).
 The enrollment fee you paid when requesting your deferral will be applied to the new year.
+This fee is not refundable if you do not complete all conditions of enrollment within noted due dates, including if you do not enroll.

 Please be sure that all your email and other contact information is accurate on your status screen to receive updated information.